Below is a listing of the various inmate programs that the DCSO provides. For additional information on inmate programs, visit our facility pages.

 “The dogs get a second chance to thrive in a loving and safe environment, and our offenders receive a second chance to demonstrate a positive impact in society.” –Sheriff Daron Hall

-Education Program (Adults)
+Integrated Education and Training Program (Adults)

 The academic learning centers primary focus is to offer participants who did not complete their traditional high school experience an opportunity to obtain a high school equivalency diploma.
 The HiSET program is compatible to the current professional development materials used for high school equivalency assessment and covers five core areas: